 Significant changes to or deviations from the original protocol, e.g., changes in data curation or primary statistical analysis in the SAP, may occur and such changes or deviations require a protocol amendment.
-The amended protocol should be submitted to regulatory authorities for agreement.
+The amended protocol should be submitted to center for drug evaluation for agreement.